 Some of these models come with a thermometer on the side so you can tell just how hot (or cold) the water is.

-Check out the pros and cons to these pressurized awning showers:
+Check out the pros and cons of these pressurized awning showers:

 Pros